Starring Jean-Claude Van Damme

 - Why Don't You Just Shoot Him?: When Hallmark has a gun pulled on Darren instead of just shooting him he tells him to take his hands out of his pockets first.
 Bad move.

-- Wouldn't Hit a Girl: A brutal fight to the death between Darren and a female assassin, which ends with the villain being simultaneously strangled and boiled alive.
+- Would Hit a Girl: A brutal fight to the death between Darren and a female assassin, which ends with the villain being simultaneously strangled and boiled alive.
 Though she's dressed as a penguin during their bout.